 If Your Diabetes Was A Real Person And You Could Talk To Them Once In Your Life, What Would You Say?

 Sit down my dear friend, let us toast to our brotherhood.
 Cheers!

-Nutella and gummy bears
+Nutella and gummy bears.

 Low carb?
 Not my cup of tea.

-Any kind of bread and pasta
+Any kind of bread and pasta.

 I have mixed opinions on that.
-Diabetes can be exhausting, yes!
+Type 1 diabetes can be exhausting, yes!
 It is a full-time job without a single day off.
 But the term diabetes burnout is used kind of inflationary without knowing what it really means to have a burnout (no matter if diabetes or not).
 We all face some difficult times with diabetes, times when we want to throw everything away and simply give up.
-But personally i hesitate speaking of a diabetes burnout here.
-I often quote a friend who went through a burnout: „When you have a real burnout, you do not even realise it.“ My advice would be, try to find out the reason for feeling unsatisfied, exhausted, depressed…!
+But personally I hesitate speaking of a diabetes burnout here.
+I often quote a friend who went through a burnout: „When you have a real burnout, you do not even realize it.“ My advice would be, try to find out the reason for feeling unsatisfied, exhausted, depressed…!
 Diabetes is a complicated disease and knowledge and education is the key to handle this disease.
-The more you know about your diabetes (even after 29 years with diabetes i am still learning), the easier it is to live with it.
+The more you know about your diabetes (even after 29 years with diabetes I am still learning), the easier it is to live with it.
 And even if there is no cure yet, there is an awesome worldwide diabetes community where you can get support any time.